 Easy baked meatball sub sandwiches are a perfect quick dinner idea for a busy weeknight.
 Start with frozen Italian meatballs and add a jar of marinara.
 Once they're baked in the oven, the sub rolls get nice and crispy and you can make a big batch for a family-style dinner.

 Do you make your own homemade meatballs?

 I have a few different meatball recipes I love, but I still keep several bags of frozen meatballs in the freezer.
 They are such an easy dinner solution when you're caught in a pinch and need to get food ready fast.

 One of our family's favorite ways to enjoy them is to toss them in a jar of tomato sauce and pop them into a delicious roll to make down-and-dirty meatball subs.

+Fun Fact: This is one of the easy dinners I make during our annual family trip to the beach.
 Get all the details on the week of beach house recipes here.

 Frozen Meatballs or Homemade Meatballs?

 When I'm in a hurry, I love to use a bag of frozen meatballs from the grocery store.